uwetom/media-production-worksheets/wk12-animating-mocap-data/triggers.md

 In this tutorial we're going to download a new character from Maximo and we're going to apply a set of animations to it from scratch.

-Then we are going to use a trigger function to trigger some of the motion capture videos that we're going to enter to play on a keypress.
+Then we are going to use a trigger function to trigger the motion capture animations to play on a keypress.

 The first step is download a T pose character  import these into Unity and prep it for use